nasa/cumulus/docs/deployment/thin-egress-app.md

 The [Thin Egress App (TEA)](https://github.com/asfadmin/thin-egress-app) is an app running in Lambda that allows retrieving data from S3 using temporary links and provides URS integration.

+## Cumulus "Packaged" Deployment

-Note: If you are using the `cumulus` module, you will not need the information on this page, as Cumulus packages TEA within its `distribution` tf-module, which is pre-configured and included in our releases as a submodule of the `cumulus` module.
-However, if you are using individual Cumulus modules in your own Terraform configuration, or wish to configure TEA on your own, the information below is important to set up distribution.
+ If you are using the `cumulus` module, you will not need to manually deploy TEA as Cumulus packages TEA within its `distribution` tf-module, which is pre-configured and included in our releases as a submodule of the `cumulus` module.

-## Thin Egress App deployment
+The `cumulus` module provides a TEA configuration option in the form of a configuration variable `bucket_map_key` that allows you to provide a path to a custom [bucket map YAML](https://github.com/asfadmin/thin-egress-app#buckets-and-bucket-map).     **Please note: Cumulus only supports a one-to-one mapping of bucket->path name, mapping multiple paths to the same bucket will result in a deployment failure.**

+By default, Core provides a one-to-one mapping where each protected and public bucket map to a path of the same name as the bucket.

+## Manual Deployment

+If you are using individual Cumulus modules in your own Terraform configuration, or wish to configure TEA on your own, the information below is important to set up distribution manually.

 TEA is deployed using [Terraform](https://terraform.io) modules.
 Refer to [these instructions](./components) for guidance on how to integrate new components with your deployment.

 The TEA module provides [these instructions](https://github.com/asfadmin/thin-egress-app/blob/devel/NGAP-DEPLOY-README.MD) showing how to add it to your deployment.
 Below are some Cumulus-specific tips:

-## bucket_map.yaml
+### bucket_map.yaml

 The Thin Egress App uses a `bucket_map.yaml` file to determine which buckets to serve.
 Documentation of the file format is available [here](https://github.com/asfadmin/thin-egress-app#bucket-map).